Jane Austen’s donkey carriage

-Context: This carriage is believed to have been made locally probably to Jane’s brother, Edward’s, order soon after they arrived at Chawton.
-It was the simplest and cheapest to run form of transport not needing stables and grooms like a full size carriage and horses would.
+Context: This carriage is believed to have been made locally probably to Jane’s brother, Edward’s, order soon after the Austen women arrived at Chawton.
+It was the simplest and cheapest to run form of transport, not needing stables and grooms like a full size carriage and horses would.
 The donkey was able to graze in the orchard field then beyond the garden.
-A donkey’s walking pace is a brisk 4 mph and the journey into Alton for shopping would take about 20 mins.
+A donkey’s walking pace is a brisk 4 mph and the journey into Alton for shopping would take about 20mins.
+The roads were compacted gravel, often wet, muddy, and with many horse droppings, so using the carriage was preferable to walking.

-‘our Donkeys are necessarily having so long a run of luxurious idleness that I suppose we shall find that they have forgotten much of their Education when we use them again….”
-The roads were compacted gravel, often wet and muddy, and with many horse droppings, so using the carriage was preferable to walking.
+‘our Donkeys are necessarily having so long a run of luxurious idleness that I suppose we shall find that they have forgotten much of their Education when we use them again’